Gerringong

 Table Chart PROFILE FAQ

-Gerringong has a typical household mix, with a fairly typical median household size
+Gerringong has a typical household mix, with a higher-than-average median household size

-Family households constitute 74.5% of all households, including 33.1% couples with children, 33.1% couples without children, and 8.0% single parent families.
-Non-family households comprise the remaining 25.5%, with lone person households at 23.1% and group households at 2.3%.
-The median household size is 2.6 people, which aligns with the average for the Rest of NSW.
+Family households account for 74.5% of all households, including 33.1% couples with children, 33.1% couples without children, and 8.0% single parent families.
+Non-family households make up the remaining 25.5%, with lone person households at 23.1% and group households comprising 2.3%.
+The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households